Key Takeaways

 This is the most widely used Polygon network today.

-- Fast block times (2 seconds)
+- Fast block times (around 2 seconds).

-- Very low fees
+- Very low fees.

-- Finality anchored to Ethereum
+- Finality anchored to Ethereum.

 Many DeFi apps, NFT platforms, and games started here because it feels familiar to Ethereum, just faster.